pashteshubham9-afk/Network-Packet-Analyzer/README.md

 A Python-based **Network Packet Analyzer** developed using **Python** and **Scapy**.
 This project captures live network packets and displays essential information such as **Source IP**, **Destination IP**, **Protocol**, **Packet Length**, and **Packet Summary** in real time.

-It is designed as a beginner-friendly cybersecurity project to help understand how network communication works and how packet sniffing can be performed ethically.
+It is designed as a beginner-friendly cybersecurity project to help students and networking enthusiasts understand how network communication works and how packet sniffing can be performed ethically.

 ---